MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/technical-reference/MinimalPermissionsPlugin.md

 # MinimalPermissionsPlugin

-Returns a list of the minimal permission scopes required for requests sent to Microsoft Graph that proxy recorded.
+Returns a list of the minimal permissions required for Microsoft Graph requests that proxy recorded.

-> NOTE: This plugin requires [ExecutionSummaryPlugin](./ExecutionSummaryPlugin.md) to be enabled.
-This plugin contains the functionality to record proxy activity.

 ## Plugin instance definition